WBeard4/Dropped_Frames_Checker/README.md

 - **Extended Format Support:** Adding support for more video formats and codecs.
 - **Real-time Monitoring:** Implementing real-time video monitoring to detect dropped frames during live streams.

-## Contributing

-Feel free to fork this repository, submit pull requests, or open issues if you encounter any bugs or have suggestions for improvement.

 ## License

 Copyright 2024 William Beard